Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Algebra and analysis of tropical Laurent series

+For this modified function, the domain of $\tropx \hat f(x)$ is still $D = [0, 1]$.
+However, in this case there is no longer a tropical root at zero, but the only tropical root is $1$, still with infinite multiplicity.

 Before discussing the connection between tropical Laurent series $\tropx f(x)$ and the roots of the related function $f(\lambda)$, we shall see how the relation between tropical roots and the associated Newton polygon extends from the polynomial setting to the Laurent series case.
-In addition, in Example~\ref{ex:2} we have witnessed that the tropical roots $\mathrm{e}^{-1/j}$ converge to $1$, which is the right endpoint of $D$.
+In addition, in Example~\ref{ex:2} and \ref{ex:infty} we have witnessed that the non differentiability points converge to the right endpoint of $D$.
 This does not happen by chance, and it will be the second topic of the next section.

 Since once again it is clear that one can map a max-times Laurent series to a max-plus Laurent series by taking the logarithm of the coefficients (and the roots are also mapped under the logarithm), we will for convenience focus on max-times Laurent series to analyse the connection with the Newton polygon.